dmcguire81/caml-mimic/README.md

 |   |   PROCEDURES_ICD.csv
 |   |   *_hadm_ids.csv (already in repo)
 ```
+2. From the mimicdata directory you can run the bash script `link-to-mimic3-files.sh mimic3_sourcedir`, where mimic3_sourcedir is the directory containing the above required MIMIC 3 csv data files.

+3. Ensure your python path includes the base directory of this repository.
+From the caml-mimic directory you can run:
+    ```
+    export PYTHONPATH=$(pwd):$PYTHONPATH
+    ```

-Now, make sure your python path includes the base directory of this repository.
-Then, in Jupyter Notebook, run all cells (in the menu, click Cell -> Run All) in `notebooks/dataproc_mimic_III.ipynb`.
-These will take some time, so go for a walk or bake some cookies while you wait.
+4. Open Jupyter Notebook `notebooks/dataproc_mimic_III.ipynb`, run all cells (in the menu, click Cell -> Run All).
+This will take some time, so go for a walk or bake some cookies while you wait.
 You can speed it up by skipping the "Pre-train word embeddings" sections.

 ## Saved models